Beginning of the main content

 Washed red blood cells

-Packed red blood cells are washed to significantly reduce the quantity of various plasma proteins or other substances that can cause adverse reactions.
-This product contains more than 75% of the red blood cells that were in the original product.
-The washing removes almost all other residual substances (anticoagulant, platelets, leukocytes, and potassium).
+Red blood cell concentrates are washed to significantly reduce the amount of various plasma proteins or other substances that may cause adverse reactions in rare situations.
+Washing the product can result in a loss of up to 25% of the red blood cells in the original product, which reduces the expected increase in hemoglobin concentration after transfusion.
+Washing removes almost all other residual substances (e.g., anticoagulant, platelets, leukocytes, and potassium).

-The washing method used at Héma-Québec is done in a closed circuit, and the suspension medium is an injectable AS-3 (additive) solution as a preservative.
+The washing method used at Héma-Québec is carried out in a closed circuit, and the suspension medium is an injectable solution of AS-3 (additive) used as a preservative.

 Action